-Pinching/zooming
+Pinching/Zooming

-Pinching and zooming allow you to zoom out or in on images or text.
+Pinching allows you to zoom in or out on images or text.

-- Zoom in by placing two fingers together on the TouchPad zone and then moving your fingers apart. - Zoom out by placing two fingers apart on the TouchPad zone and then moving your fingers together.
+- Zoom in by placing two fingers together on the TouchPad, and then moving them apart. - Zoom out by placing two fingers apart on the TouchPad, and then moving them together.